MK38993/Metis-Project-3---Weather-Data-EDA/README.md

 ## Abstract

 For this project, I analyzed California weather data in order to find the best locations to create wind farms.
+Using data provided by the National Oceanic and Atmospheric Administration (NOAA), I conducted exploratory data analysis, using Google Sheets to derive key metrics such as a turbine's average power output, and therefore, its profitability.
+After calculating all relevant metrics, I built an interactive dashboard with Tablaeu to communicate my findings.

 ## Design